10-Minute Workweek in 10 Easy Steps

 Some traders believe controlling risk is more important than their actual strategy for timing trades.
 Here are the risk-management rules I use.

-(B) Diversification Rule.
+(A) Diversification Rule.
 I won't allocate more than 25 percent of my total assets in one direction (i.e., long or short) to any one group of highly correlated markets (for example, gold, silver, copper, platinum, crude oil and heating oil).
+See the table on my Latest Signals & Backtesting Results page (scroll down) for a list of highly correlated markets.

 (i) I will cease trading any individual trading setup for four weeks that was stopped out because of a loss greater than the setup's past maximum drawdown.
 Four weeks is hopefully enough time to let markets settle down and allow the data come back into usual alignment.